-This is clip of the documentary "Massacre: the Story of East Timor" that I produced with journalist Alan Nairn.
+This is clip of the documentary Massacre: The Story of East Timor that I produced with journalist Allan Nairn.

-AMY GOODMAN: An excerpt of the documentary Massacre: The Story of East Timor which I produced with journalist Alan Nairn who’ll be joining us in a minute.
-But first to talk more about President Ford’s legacy and his role in East Timor, we are joined by Brad Simpson.
-Brad Simpson works for the National Security Archives and is a Professor at the University of Maryland.
+AMY GOODMAN: An excerpt of the documentary Massacre: The Story of East Timor, which I produced with journalist Allan Nairn, who will be joining us in a minute.
+But first, to talk more about President Ford’s legacy and his role in East Timor, we are joined by Brad Simpson.
+Brad Simpson works for the National Security Archives and is a professor at the University of Maryland.

-AMY GOODMAN: Brad, you recently got documents declassified about President Ford and his role in 1975, in meeting with the long reigning dictator of Indonesia, Suharto.
+AMY GOODMAN: Brad, you recently got documents declassified about President Ford and his role in 1975 in meeting with the long-reigning dictator of Indonesia, Suharto.
 Can you explain what you learned?

 AMY GOODMAN: How knowledgeable was President Ford at the time of the situation?

 BRAD SIMPSON: Well, Ford was very much aware.
 He was receiving hourly briefings, as was Henry Kissinger, as his plane lifted off from Indonesia, as the invasion indeed commenced.
-And immediately afterwards Gerald Ford flew to Pearl Harbor, Hawaii, or to Guam — excuse me, where he gave a speech saying that never again should the United States allow another nation to strike in the middle of the night, to attack another defenseless nation.
-This was on Pearl Harbor Day, of course.
-Realizing full well that another day of infamy was unfolding in Dili, East Timor.
-As thousands of Indonesian paratroopers, trained by the United States, using US supplied weapons, indeed jumping from United States supplied airplanes, were descending upon the capital city of Dili and massacring literally thousands of people in the hours and days after December 7, 1975.
+And immediately afterwards, Gerald Ford flew to Pearl Harbor, Hawaii—or to Guam, excuse me, where he gave a speech saying that never again should the United States allow another nation to strike in the middle of the night, to attack another defenseless nation—this was on Pearl Harbor Day, of course—realizing full well that another day of infamy was unfolding in Dili, East Timor, as thousands of Indonesian paratroopers, trained by the United States, using U.S.-supplied weapons, indeed jumping from United States-supplied airplanes, were descending upon the capital city of Dili and massacring literally thousands of people in the hours and days after December 7, 1975.

-AMY GOODMAN: Brad, how difficult was it to get this declassified?
-The memos that you got?
-And how long were these memos about Ford and Kissinger’s meeting with the long reigning Suharto?
-How long were they kept classified?
+AMY GOODMAN: Brad, how difficult was it to get this declassified, the memos that you got?
+And how long were these memos about Ford and Kissinger’s meeting with the long-reigning Suharto—how long were they kept classified?

-BRAD SIMPSON: Well, they are kept classified until the fall of 2002.
-We now know, actually, that a Congressman from Minnesota, Donald Fraser, had actually attempted to declassify the memo, the so-called Smoking Gun Memo, the transcript of General Suharto’s conversation with Gerald Ford, in December of 1975.
-Congressman Fraser actually tried to declassify this in document in 1978 during the Suharto adm—or during the Carter years and Carter’s National Security Adviser, Zbigniew Brzezinski, realizing full well the explosive nature of this cable would show that the United States had been an accomplice in an international act of aggression, recommended that the State Department refuse to declassify the memo, a mere three years after the invasion.
-And it took another 25 years after this episode before the cables were finally declassified and of course much more has come out.
+BRAD SIMPSON: Well, they were kept classified until the fall of 2002.
+We now know, actually, that a congressman from Minnesota, Donald Fraser, had actually attempted to declassify the memo, the so-called smoking gun memo, the transcript of Suharto’s conversation with Gerald Ford in December of 1975.
+Congressman Fraser actually tried to declassify this document in 1978 during the Suharto—or during the Carter years.
+And Carter’s national security adviser, Zbigniew Brzezinski, realizing full well the explosive nature of this cable, which showed that the United States had been an accomplice in an international act of aggression, recommended that the State Department refuse to declassify the memo, a mere three years after the invasion.
+And it took another 25 years after this episode before the cables were finally declassified.

+And, of course, much more has come out.
 And I think it’s incontrovertible that the United States played the crucial role in enabling the Indonesian invasion of East Timor.
 And I think it’s wrong to say that Gerald Ford was completely unconcerned with the aftermath of the invasion.
-We now know that just a few days after the invasion Gerald Ford sent a telegram to the State Department asking that an emergency diplomatic cable be sent to General Suharto, in response to his recent visit.
-And inside the cable, which was sent by diplomatic pouch from the US Embassy, was a set of golf balls from Gerald Ford.
+We now know that just a few days after the invasion Gerald Ford sent a telegram to the State Department asking that an emergency diplomatic cable be sent to General Suharto in response to his recent visit.
+And inside the cable, which was sent by diplomatic pouch from the U.S. Embassy, was a set of golf balls from Gerald Ford.

-ALLAN NAIRN: : Thanks.
+ALLAN NAIRN: Thanks.

-AMY GOODMAN: : We just talked to Professor Brad Simpson who got the document declassified on the National Security Archive website, of President Ford and Secretary of State Henry Kissinger’s role in giving the green light for the invasion of Timor, December 7, 1975.
-Can you talk about your interview with President Ford, and the significance of the information that has come out since?
+AMY GOODMAN: We just talked to Professor Brad Simpson, who got the document declassified, on the National Security Archive website, of President Ford and Secretary of State Henry Kissinger’s role in giving the green light for the invasion of Timor, December 7, 1975.
+Can you talk about your interview with President Ford and the significance of the information that has come out since?

-AMY GOODMAN: : Now documents, Allan Nairn that you did get declassified were a memo that involved Henry Kissinger, again, it was Kissinger and Ford that gave the go ahead for the invasion when they visited Suharto, the long-reigning dictator.
+AMY GOODMAN: Now, documents, Allan Nairn, that you did get declassified were a memo that involved Henry Kissinger.
+Again, it was Kissinger and Ford that gave the go-ahead for the invasion when they visited Suharto, the long-reigning dictator.
 And that was information they were getting as they flew out of Indonesia through to Guam and Pearl Harbor, as Brad Simpson described.
 But what about those documents and Kissinger’s reaction?

-AMY GOODMAN: : And the information about Suharto’s role in general, in Indonesia at the time, as you mentioned both the invasion of East Timor, but Suharto—what happened, how he came to power?
-The man that eventually Ford and Kissinger would meet with in the capital of Indonesia, Jakarta?
+AMY GOODMAN: And the information about Suharto’s role, in general, in Indonesia at the time, as you mentioned both the invasion of East Timor, but Suharto—what happened, how he came to power, the man that eventually Ford and Kissinger would meet with in the capital of Indonesia, Jakarta?